Claire-Fisher/colour-theory-ms1/README.md

 - **Video Section**

+  - All videos are embedded from Youtube.
+A reliable source but one that will hinder site load times.
+  - All videos have built in play/pause functions and volume controls.
+Videos can be viewed full screen.
+  - All videos have aria-labelledby elements for screenreader users.

 # Future Features

 - Gallery images: as an additional feature, it would add interest to have the gallery change on each colour page.
 The images would change to those predominantly showing the colour in focus. (e.g A gallery depicting mostly red images on the Red profile page etc.)